volusion/element/content/references/sdk.md

 }
 ```

-**Note:** menu item will have a `url` if it is of `type` `"link"`, otherwise it will have a slug.
+**Note:** the menu item will have a `url` if it is of `type` `"link"`, otherwise it will have a slug.

 ### Products

 #### 'products.getById()'

-A method that returns a Promise that resolves with the data for the given Product ID.
+This method returns a Promise that resolves with the data for the given Product ID.

 #### Usage